Home Articles Top 10 Must-Have Tech Gadgets for Architecture Students to Boost Creativity and Efficiency

 Several brands stand out for their reliability and features:

-1. Bosch GLM 50 C: This device provides accurate measurements up to 165 feet.
-It features Bluetooth connectivity, allowing data transfer to design apps.
+1. Bosch GLM 50 C: Provides accurate measurements up to 165 feet and features Bluetooth connectivity, allowing data transfer to design apps like the Bosch MeasureOn app.

-2. Leica DISTO D2: Offering measurements up to 330 feet, the Leica DISTO D2 supports Bluetooth Smart to seamlessly share data with mobile devices.
+2. Leica DISTO D2: Offers measurements up to 330 feet and supports Bluetooth Smart for sharing data directly with mobile devices and field-survey apps.

-3. DEWALT DW03050: Known for its rugged design, this model measures up to 165 feet.
-It includes a memory unit that stores the last five measurements.
+3. DEWALT DW03050: Known for its rugged design, this model measures up to 165 feet and includes a memory unit that stores the last five measurements for quick reference on site.

 Laser Distance Measure Comparison Table